William Willet: Career

 Other windows Willet designed are those of Mather Memorial in Trinity Cathedral, Cleveland, Ohio; Cathedral of Saint Paul in Pittsburgh, Pennsylvania; Church of the Holy Spirit, Asbury Park, New York; Procter Hall at the Princeton University Graduate College, Princeton, New Jersey; World War Memorial Window in Trinity Episcopal Church, Syracuse, New York; windows in Green-Wood Cemetery Chapel, Brooklyn, New York; and the following windows in Philadelphia, Pennsylvania: Joseph Harrison Memorial, Church of the Holy Trinity, Philadelphia; Alfred Harrison Memorial, Calvary Protestant Episcopal Church, Germantown, Pennsylvania; St. Matthew's Catholic Church, Conshohocken, Pennsylvania.

 Death

 He died on March 29, 1921, at the age of 52.
-Following his death his wife and partner, Anne Lee and their son Henry continued with the Willet Studio which today is recognized as Willet Hauser Architectural Glass.
+Following his death his wife and partner, Anne Lee and their son Henry Lee continued the Willet Studio which today is recognized as Willet Stained Glass Studios.
 He is buried in Princeton Cemetery in Princeton, New Jersey.
-At the time of his death, Willet was considered one of the most important stained glass artists in America.
+At the time of his death and still to this day, William Willet was considered one of the most important stained glass artists in America.